OMR-Research/MeasureDetector/README.md

 python research/object_detection/eval.py --logtostderr --pipeline_config_path="MeasureDetector/configurations/faster_rcnn_inception_v2_all_datasets.config" --checkpoint_dir="data/faster_rcnn_inception_v2_all_datasets" --eval_dir="data/faster_rcnn_inception_v2_all_datasets/eval"
 ```

 A few remarks: The two scripts can and should be run at the same time, to get a live evaluation during the training.
-The values, may be visualized by calling `tensorboard --logdir=checkpoint-directory`.
+The training progress can be visualized by calling `tensorboard --logdir=checkpoint-directory`.

 ## Restricting GPU memory usage